-In this post, we will compare collagen vs. whey protein to determine which one is right for you.
 Both collagen and whey supplements have become popular supplement choices – but you might be surprised to find out that they are quite different.
+Let’s compare collagen and whey protein to help determine which one is right for you!

 It’s no secret that eating a diet high in protein can be beneficial for our overall health and fitness goals.
 Some may find it difficult to reach their recommended daily allowance through meals alone, turning to protein supplementation for a boost.